tondacka1244-sys/dayz-linux-GUI-launcher/README.md

 GUI that relies on https://github.com/bastimeyer/dayz-linux-cli-launcher

-It's made for me, maybe you will find it useful.
+I vibe coded it for personal use, maybe you will find it useful.

 How to use:
 Download dayz-linux-cli-launcher from github and set it up to work in the same folder as this dayz-launcher-gui.